NeSIG: A Neuro-Symbolic Method for Learning to Generate Planning Problems: Neuro-Symbolic instance generation

-We use two policies for guiding problem generation.
+We use two different policies for guiding problem generation.
 One policy generates the initial state $s_i$ of each problem, whereas the other generates its goal $g$.
-The generative policies are encoded by NLMs and trained with RL to generate consistent, diverse and difficult problems for the corresponding domain.
+Each policy is encoded by a separate NLM (see Section \ref{section:nlm}).